This blog may contain affiliate links. Read our disclosure policy for more info.

 Al’s Habrich Trail is one of the most famous trails in the area, and we must say, it is pretty epic.
 It offers awesome views of Howe Sound, Sky Pilot, and Mount Habrich, as well as numerous creeks, waterfalls, and swimming holes along the way.

 If you’re not quite ready for the Habrich Trail, then the Sky Pilot Valley Trail is a great alternative, since this is more of an intermediate rather than an advanced route.
-It’s 10 km (6.2 miles) out and back, and it should take you between 3–4 hours to complete.
+It’s 10 kilometers (6.2 miles) out and back, and it should take you between 3 – 4 hours to complete.
 The trail runs along the valley below Mount Habrich and takes you close to the base of Sky Pilot Mountain.

 Sky Pilot Suspension Bridge